Cadillac Series 355: 355B (1932)

 The 1932 Series 355B was even longer and lower, with an entirely restyled front assembly.
 The roof line was lowered 1–3 in.
 The longer hood had six hood ports.
 The new front end styling included a flat grille built into the radiator shell, head and side lights of streamlined bullet shape and the elimination of the fender tie bar and monogram bar.
 The trumpets of the dual horns projected through the headlight stanchions.
 The headlight lenses were 9.5 in in diameter.
 The dual taillights matched the headlights.
 Headlights featured three filament bulbs and four contour positions for degree and angle of illumination.
 The front license plate was mounted on the bumper.
-Runningboards curved to match the sweep of the front fenders and blended into the rear fenders.
+Running boards curved to match the sweep of the front fenders and blended into the rear fenders.
 The tail of the rear fenders blended into the fuel tank valence.
 The trunk on the town sedan, town coupe and five-passenger convertible coupe was integral with the body.
 The vision of the driver was improved by 30 percent as a result of the elimination of the outside visor and the construction of a 12 degree sloping windshield and corner posts.
 There was a large ventilator on top of the cowl and none on the sides.
 All separate body moldings were eliminated.
 A three spoke steering wheel enabled an unobstructed view of the instrument cluster when in the straight ahead position.
 The right side of the instrument panel was occupied by a "locker."
 Engine horsepower increased to 115.
 The deepening Great Depression caused sales plummet to 2,700.